-- 3. Run the bilge pump until the flow of water stops. - 4.
+- 2. If the fuel system has a manual fuel valve, open it. - 3.
+Run the bilge pump until the flow of water stops. - 4.
 On sterndrive models, run bilge blower for at least four minutes before starting the engine.

 - 5. Make sure the throttle is in the neutral position and sterndrive is lowered into water. - 6.
 Make sure passengers seated in the bow area do not obstruct the operator's vision.